Conference 2000

 ‘Intimate Landscapes’

-Our 2023 Banks Memorial Lecture and some of our award presentations will be held alongside the NZGT conference based in the Wellington region.
+Our 2023 Banks Memorial Lecture and some of our award presentations were held alongside the NZGT conference based in the Wellington region.

 BANKS MEMORIAL LECTURE (a free public lecture)